-These capabilities are embodied in this invention's replicable systems, so that once developed they can be applied rapidly and less expensively to new products and services 1140.
+These capabilities are embodied in this invention's replicable systems, so that once developed they can be applied 5 rapidly and less expensively to new products and services 1140.
 This re-use, throughout a company's networks and product lines 1142, 1144, lowers the cost of successive uses.
-For example, there is a high cost for the first product with a CB-PD Module and related components, but the fifth or tenth product with such a Module is able to take advantage of a growing range of re-usable components and features in that company's systems, so it may be added at a much lower cost.
+For example, there is a high cost for the first product with a CB-PD Module and related components, but the fifth or tenth 10 that can be closely and continuously linked to the needs and product with such a Module is able to take advantage of a growing range of re-usable components and features in that company's systems, so it may be added at a much lower cost.

-Automated Customer-Based Product Design Reports (CB-PDR), as close as the computer screen at one's elbow, would help compress the innovation cycle by producing customer-based direction for continuous increases in both customer satisfaction and sales.
-The result could be the development of a direct partnership between Customers and Vendors to engage them, as a cooperative "marketplace community", in creating the improvements that they wantfaster and sooner-as a normal part of product use.
+Automated Customer-Based Product Design Reports (CB-PDR), as close as the computer screen at one's elbow, would 15 help compress the innovation cycle by producing Customerbased direction for continuous increases in both customer satisfaction and sales.
+The result could be the development of a direct partnership between Customers and Vendors to engage them, as a cooperative "marketplace community", in 20 creating the improvements that they want-faster and sooner-as a normal part of product use.

-A generation from now, it may be taken for granted that many types of products and services should include an ongoing product feature for continual Customer involvement, to offer Customers the chance to solve product problems and rapidly improve the design and performance of the products and services that they buy.
+A generation from now, it may be taken for granted that many types of products and services should include an ongoing product feature for continual Customer involvement, to 25 offer Customers the chance to solve product problems and rapidly improve the design and performance of the products and services that they buy.
 It may also be taken for granted that product marketplaces are information marketplaces, with active two-way learning by both customers and vendors.

-Today, these new insights are being developed as this systematic technology, which may start by helping individual Vendors identify the best available opportunities for improving individual products, for investing in new products and product features, for optimizing their marketing and support services-to make their products, services and companies the most successful in the world.
+Today, these new insights are being developed as this systematic technology, which may start by helping individual Vendors identify the best available opportunities for improving individual products, for investing in new products and product features, for optimizing their marketing and support 35 services-to make their products, services and companies the most successful in the world.

 To begin, new technology developers typically generalize from themselves, and imagine they know what the market wants.
-Since CB-PDS System technology assumes that the market decides, its first reduction to practice is based on consulting, not products.
+Since CB-PDS System technology assumes that the $\,^{40}$ market decides, its first reduction to practice is based on consulting, not products.

 CB-PD Modules aren't a "disk-in-a-box" product-yet.
 The first licensees receive expertise and assistance in constructing their instantiations.
-Licensee fees are lowered so early adopters receive low-cost licenses that make this technology easily accessible.
+Licensee fees are lowered so 45 early adopters receive low-cost licenses that make this technology easily accessible.
 Future licensees may pay license fees based on market prices.

-Within a few years the market may indicate what it wants developed that provides the appropriate feature sets, such as:
+Within a few years the market may indicate what it wants from this invention.
+Then shrink-wrapped software can be developed that provides the appropriate feature sets, such as:

-- Are CB-PD Modules primarily used for field testing during product development? - Ar CB-PD Modules primarily used for improving marketing accuracy during and after product launch? - Are CB-PD Modules primarily used for giving users built-in problem identification and customer support? - Are CB-PD Modules primarily used for gathering sales leads non-intrusively? - Are CB-PD Modules primarily used for conducting pointof-use transactions throughout the marketplace?
+Are CB-PD Modules primarily used for field testing during product development?

+Are CB-PD Modules primarily used for improving marketing accuracy during and after product launch?

+Are CB-PD Modules primarily used for giving users builtin problem identification and customer support?

+Are CB-PD Modules primarily used for gathering sales leads non-intrusively?

+Are CB-PD Modules primarily used for conducting pointof-use transactions throughout the marketplace?

-- Are CB-PD Modules primarily used for adding usagebased communications to marketplaces, or to information systems throughout enterprises? - Are CB-PD Modules primarily used for other applications and uses?
+Are CB-PD Modules primarily used for adding usagebased communications to marketplaces, or to information systems throughout enterprises?

+Are CB-PD Modules primarily used for other applications and uses?